-The fear and greed index was initially created by CNNMoney as an indicator for the stock market.
+CNNMoney initially created the fear and greed index as an indicator of the stock market.

 They used a balanced approach to this method by assigning equal weights for its indicators.
-CNNMoney used seven indicators, each measuring different parts of how the stock market was behaving at any given time.
+CNNMoney used seven indicators, each measuring different parts of the stock market’s behaviour at any given time.
 These include:

 - junk bond demand